ossf/security-baseline/cmd/template.md

 Where possible, we have added control mappings to external frameworks.
-These are not guaranteed to be 100% matches, but instead serve as references when working to meet the corresponding controls.
+These are not guaranteed to be 100% matches, but instead serve as references for external catalogs that relate to the  corresponding controls.

 For more information on the project and to make contributions, visit the [GitHub repo](https://github.com/ossf/security-baseline).